bcoca/ansible-oracle_java7-role/README.md

 Role Variables
 --------------

-Only 1 var that you should override if you need a specific version, the default is as follows:
+Only 1 var that you should override if you need a specific version, the default is as follows

     oracle_packages:
         - oracle-java7-installer
         - oracle-java7-set-default

 Dependencies
 ------------